russloewe/GnomeSlayer/README.md

 ##### player movement
-    move player, jeck for boarders check for collision
+    move player, check for boarders, and check for collision